Skip to main content

 Update

-The right side of the grid presents current (Current value column) and suggested (Update to column) values of
+The right side of the grid presents current (Current value column) and suggested (Update to column) values.

 Each classification function has its set of classification fields but usually, they are: